$0 New South Wales Adoption Quick-Start Checklist

 Intrafamily Adoption (Step-Parent/Relative): Variable by Complexity

-Intrafamily adoption does not follow the same fee schedule.
-DCJ fees still apply for the assessment component, but the legal costs depend heavily on whether the non-adopting birth parent consents or whether the court must be asked to dispense with consent.
+Intrafamily adoption does not follow the local or intercountry fee tables.
+Legal costs depend heavily on whether the non-adopting birth parent consents or whether the court must be asked to dispense with consent.

-An uncontested step-parent adoption — where both birth parents agree — can be completed relatively efficiently with legal fees of $3,000 to $6,000.
+An uncontested step-parent adoption can involve legal fees exceeding $3,000.
 A contested matter, where the non-adopting birth parent objects, can involve multiple court appearances and significantly higher legal representation costs.
 There is no reliable ceiling to quote for contested cases.

 The Costs Most Families Underestimate